Leeds Maternity Care

 To maintain the safety of our patients and staff it is very important that the number of people on our hospital sites and in our departments at any one time is very low.

-Social distancing must be maintained by patients, visitors, and staff at all times.
+Social distancing remains essential in our hospital and must be maintained by patients, visitors, and staff at all times.
 Sometimes this is difficult to achieve.
 There are some actions you can take to help.

 Face coverings do not replace the need to follow social distancing rules but may prevent you passing on coronavirus before you have symptoms.